-The Affordable Care Act (ACA) provided that health coverage by the insurance plans offered in the State Insurance Exchanges and coverage for new beneficiaries under the Medicaid Expansion provision would take effect by January 2014.
+The Affordable Care Act (ACA) provided that health insurance plans offered in the State Insurance Exchanges will be made available for new enrollment or changes during an open-enrollment season each year.

 The law contained a number of provisions that would help streamline and assist patient enrollment efforts in these programs.

 **HIV Providers should visit our Health Reform & My Patients page for specific resources on enrolling your patients!